Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Invitation/Lionsberg Invitation.md

 9. The Gift of a New System and Process
 10. The Gift of a New Way
 11. The Gift of a New Platform of Platforms
-12. The Gift of a New Love
-13. The Gift of Fiscal Sponsorships and Special Purpose Vehicles
+12. The Gift of Fiscal Sponsorships and Special Purpose Vehicles
-14. The Gift of a New Me, in service of a New You, for whatever that might be worth
-15. A small collection of inter-linked books - these are a [[Work In Progress]]:
+13. A small collection of inter-linked books - these are a [[Work In Progress]]:
 	1. [[Beyond The Meta Crisis - A Blueprint for a Better Future]]
 	2. [[A New American Revolution - A Vision for a Stronger, Freer, and More United Nation]]
 	3. [[The Lionsberg Book of Meditations]]
 	4. [[The Book of Lionsberg]]

 ## Co-Creation and Learning to Play Together

 It is not yet possible to convey all that I have in mind, so we must collaborate and cooperate with [[Trust]] as we learn and grow together.

-I therefore propose that we drop all pretenses of knowing or capability, and enter a sacred environment of [[Continuous Learning And Improvement]], leading towards long term [[Covenant Relationship]] as [[Citizens]] of the [[New World]] we are co-creating.
+I therefore propose that we drop all pretenses of knowing or capability, and enter a sacred environment of [[Continuous Learning And Improvement]], leading towards long term right relationship as [[Citizens]] of the [[New World]] we are co-creating.

 ## The Next 5 Steps

 The Next 5 Steps Are As Follows:

-1. Determine if [[Jordan]] and the [[Lionsberg System and Approach]] are within your [[Range of Tolerance]]:
+1. Determine if this Invitation and Proposal are within your [[Range of Tolerance]]:
 	1. Determine if the [[Lionsberg Manifesto]] is within your [[Range of Tolerance]].
 	2. Determine if the [[New Vision and Plan]] are within your [[Range of Tolerance]].
 	3. Determine if [[The Great Game of Lionsberg]] is within your [[Range of Tolerance]].
-	4. Determine if Jordan is *personally* within your [[Range of Tolerance]].
-Lionsberg *must* grow into a mythical system and structure far beyond Jordan, however you will not like Lionsberg if you don't like its source, or are scared by the risks Jordan must take.
 2. Complete and the return the [[Lionsberg Subscription Agreement]].
 3. **Help spread awareness, recruit members, and gather resources in April 2023**.
-4. May 1st 2023: Provided that adequate [[Opening Resources]] have been gathered for stewardship by the [[Lionsberg System]], the [[Core Enterprise]] and [[Mission Control]] will be established and begin onboarding prior to our collective departure on the [[Quest]] towards [[The Goal]].
+4. May 1st 2023: Provided that adequate [[Opening Resources]] have been gathered for stewardship by the [[Lionsberg System]], the [[Core Enterprise]] and [[Mission Control]] will be established.
-5. In May, every Participant will be invited into a comprehensive and ongoing Orientation, Integration and Training process to help ensure that each of us, and all of us, avoid failure and achieve success on our [[Quest]] towards [[The Goal]].
+5. In mid May, each Participant will be invited into an orientation process.

 ## Onwards Towards The Goal!

 It has been a deep honor getting to know you over the years.
-Regardless of how you would like to participate, I am grateful for the Time and Attention you have invested in our relationship, and in stewarding the emergence towards this crucial moment.
+Regardless of how you would like to participate, I am grateful for the time and attention you have invested in our relationship, and in stewarding the emergence towards this crucial moment.

-If you choose not to embark with us as we set sail on this [[Quest]], we will see less of one another, but I will hold you in my heart, wish you my best, and do my best to send notes and maps back from afar, and build infrastructure along the [[Way]] to benefit you should you choose to join [[The Movement]] FROM the [[Old World]] TO the [[New World]] in the future.

 It would be a deep honor to progress forward with you.
 The world needs you.
 The world needs us.